sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 While we can tell that our scene is 3d because of our camera, it still feels very flat.
 That's because our model stays the same color regardless of how it's oriented.
 If we want to change that we need to add lighting to our scene.

-In the real world, a light source emits photons which bounce around until they enter into our eyes.
+In the real world, a light source emits photons that bounce around until they enter our eyes.
 The color we see is the light's original color minus whatever energy it lost while it was bouncing around.

 In the computer graphics world, modeling individual photons would be hilariously computationally expensive.
 A single 100 Watt light bulb emits about 3.27 x 10^20 photons *per second*.
 Just imagine that for the sun!
 To get around this, we're gonna use math to cheat.